19hours/sg-statutes/Acts/Tokyo Convention Act.md

 (ii) good order and discipline on board the aircraft; or

-(b) that the person in question has done on the aircraft while in flight any act which in the opinion of the commander is a serious offence under any law in force in the country in which the aircraft is registered, not being a law of a political nature or based on racial or religious discrimination,
+(b) that the person in question has done on the aircraft while in flight any act which in the opinion of the commander is a serious offence,

+[Act 32 of 2018 wef 01/01/2020]

 then, subject to subsection (4), the commander may take with respect to that person such reasonable measures, including restraint of his person, as may be necessary —